 Fra Sole had no idea if this gold was the gold of the model in his mind or the gold of the Anunnaki, the strange beings from space that visited him in his dreams.
 In their highest chamber, the Deity with two eyes emanated directions to the priestly forms.
-One of the orders was to visit a planet with water and earth, 739 billion quindecillion gigaparsecs from the Purple Pulse.
+One of the orders was to visit a planet with water and earth, billions upon billions of gigaparsecs from his home.
 Fra Sole was to take human form, robe himself in the coarse cloth of a town called Assisi, and shape this water and clay into a semblance of his earlier vision of the Deity with two eyes.
 But with blue-green eyes, like the ocean and sky that floated above the crust of the earth.
 With human breath and breasts the colour of honey.

 Tommaso knew the paramedics, who allowed him to sit next to Lucia in the ambulance.
 He went over in his mind all the possible conditions that could have made her drop to the floor.
 He had his suspicions about what it was, and he feared that it was a condition for which there was no cure.

 Stumped, the neurologist allowed Tommaso to look at the blood work and the ECG.
 It was as he feared.